bclipp/databricks_spark_cert_study_guide/notes.md

 Executor: Lives on Worker nodes. performs the tasks on the RDD's in a Job.

-slots: unit of parallelism (normally a core) the potential for a task.
+slots: unit of parallelism (normally a core) the potential for a task, in cluster mode they exist on the worker nodes only.

 rdd: Resiliant distributed dataset.
 The smallest building block.

 dataframe: RDD's + metadata